karushp/yen-usd-analysis/README.md

 ## Summary
 This project involves an exploratory analysis of the Japanese Yen (YEN) to US Dollar (USD) exchange rate and predicting future values using a Random Forest Classifier.
 The data is sourced from the Yahoo Finance API, covering the period from January 1, 2002, to December 31, 2022.

+The initial model was refined by adding new features and tining hyperparametres through grid search, resulting in an imporved prediction score of 0.625.

 ## Preprocessing
 - Checked for missing values